acejarvis/large-text-viewer/README.md

 ```
 *Note: This script creates a few files of varying sizes for testing purposes.*

-Or just simple run the unit test:
+Or just simply run the unit test:
 ```bash
 cargo test --workspace
 ```